Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Results

-Ensemble Codes method \citet{gupta2011structured} requires 50 frames to be projected and captured.
-Although the actual operating speed depends on the projector and camera used, it can be said that it is very hard to achieve motion robust performance with this method.
-For the implemention of the method with our hardware (FLIR BFS-U3-19S4C camera and Viewsonic X11-4K projector), a good SNR in every single image was reached for 70ms per frame, resulting in a total capture time of $50 \times 70ms = 3.5s$ per 3D view.
+The Ensemble Codes method \cite{gupta2011structured} requires 50 projector/camera frames to generate one single 3D frame.
+Although the effective operating speed of the final sensor setup depends on the speed of projector and camera used, it can be said that achieving motion robust performance with this method is very hard.
+For the implementation of \cite{gupta2011structured} with our hardware (FLIR BFS-U3-19S4C camera and Viewsonic X11-4K projector), a good SNR in every single camera image was reached for an exposure time of 70ms per frame, resulting in a total capture time ($\tau$) of $50 \times 70ms = 3.5s$ per 3D view.
 The Intel RealSense and Kinect v2 ToF were both operated at their default frame rates of 30Hz (33ms per 3D view).

-As discussed previously, our method scans the scene first by sweeping a horizontal line laser and then a vertical one.
+Our method scans the scene by sweeping a horizontal laser line first, followed by a vertical one.
 We achieve good SNR values for a 30ms scan in each direction.
-We also add a 5ms "recovery time" between each scan to prevent any possible noisy events that might occur towards the start or end of a scan.
-This results in $(30ms + 5ms) \times 2 = 70ms$ scan time per 3D view, allowing us to do video capture at a frame rate of about 14Hz.
-We found empirically that a faster scan time would reduce the possibility of detection of secondary reflections from specular surfaces.
-The scanning time can be further reduced if we use a higher-power laser source.
+We also add a 5ms recovery time between each scan to prevent any probable stray events that might occur during resetting the scanning laser position.
+This results in $\tau = (30ms + 5ms) \times 2 = 70ms$ scan time per 3D view, allowing us to do low-noise video capture at a frame rate of about 14Hz. \Cref{fig:QualityVsTime}(b) empirically shows that a faster scan time reduces the probability of detecting secondary reflections from specular surfaces.
+In future setup implementations, the scanning time can be further reduced using a laser with higher output power.
+If the scene only contains diffuse objects (one bounce), our current setup specification allows for a drastic reduction of the scanning time, down to 4ms per 3D view.